EtienneNtumba/Comparison-of-fgwas-and-Deep-Learning/README.md

 # Comparison of fgwas and Deep Learning for Functional Genomics in GWAS Analysis

+## Introduction
+Genome-wide association studies (GWAS) have been instrumental in identifying genetic variants associated with various traits and diseases.
+However, interpreting these associations remains a challenge.
+Functional genomics approaches, such as **fgwas**, allow for the incorporation of genomic annotations to improve the prioritization of causal variants.
+Meanwhile, **Deep Learning (DL)** offers a data-driven approach that can learn complex interactions between genomic features.

+Comparing **fgwas** and **Deep Learning** is essential to:
+- Evaluate the effectiveness of traditional statistical models versus modern machine learning techniques.
+- Identify whether deep learning models can uncover novel insights beyond what **fgwas** can achieve.
+- Determine the trade-offs in terms of interpretability, computational efficiency, and predictive accuracy.

+I will try to provide a step-by-step comparison of these two methods, including data preparation, model implementation, and performance evaluation.

 ## 1. Step 1: Data Preparation
 Before applying **fgwas** and a **Deep Learning model**, it's crucial to preprocess and normalize the dataset.